Apply for Master Media & Business

 You are conditionally admitted to the programme.
 Please indicate within three weeks in the EUR Admission Portal whether or not you accept the offer.

-Furthermore, you are requested to upload any missing documents (certified copy of diploma and transcript/language test results) in the EUR Admission Portal ultimately before 10 August.
+Furthermore, you are requested to email any missing documents (certified copy of diploma and transcript/language test results) ultimately before 1 August.
 Once we have approved the documents, your status will change to ‘approved’.

 If you wish to cancel your application, please withdraw your enrolment in Studielink.
 Your application status in the Admissions Portal will automatically change to ‘cancelled’ as well.

 If you still have questions after checking this page, you may find the answer in our FAQ section.
-You can also send an email to the Admissions Office. a student at Erasmus University is only complete if you
+You can also send an email to the Admissions Office.
+An application at Erasmus University is only complete if you:

 - have arranged payment of your tuition fee;